-Document Prepared by the Secretariat
+Document prepared by the Secretariat

-- 1. At its Thirty-Seventh Session, which took place from August 27 to 31, 2018, the WIPO Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore ("the Committee") developed, on the basis of document WIPO/GRTKF/IC/37/4, a further text, "The Protection of Traditional Knowledge: Draft Articles Rev. 2".
-The Committee decided that this text, as at the close of Agenda Item 5 "Traditional Knowledge/Traditional Cultural Expressions" on August 31, 2018, be transmitted to the Thirty-Eighth Session of the Committee, in accordance with the Committee's mandate for 2018-2019 and the work program for 2018, as contained in document WO/GA/49/21. - 2.
-Pursuant to the decision above, "The Protection of Traditional Knowledge: Draft Articles Rev. 2" is annexed to the present document. - 3.
-The Committee is invited to review and comment on the document contained in the Annex towards developing a revised version thereof.
+- 1. At the Forty-Seventh Session of the WIPO Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore ("the Committee"), which is taking place from June 5 to 9, 2023, the Committee developed, on the basis of document WIPO/GRTKF/IC/47/4, a further text, "The Protection of Traditional Knowledge: Draft Articles Facilitators' Rev.".
+The Committee decided that this text, as at the close of Agenda Item 5, on June 7, 2023, be considered by the Committee under Agenda Item 6 (Taking Stock of Progress and Making a Recommendation to the General Assembly), in accordance with the Committee's mandate for 2022-2023 and the work program for 2023.
+The present document is made available for consideration by the Forty-Seventh Session of the IGC, as a working document under Agenda Item 6. - 2.
+The text "The Protection of Traditional Knowledge: Draft Articles Facilitators' Rev.", as developed during the Forty-Seventh Session of the Committee, is annexed to the present document. - 3.
+The Committee is invited to review the document contained in the Annex, in accordance with its 2022-2023 mandate, its work program for 2023 and the decision on Agenda Item 5 during its Forty-Seventh Session referred to above.